 Our Site, is owned and operated by Your Social Insights Limited, a limited company registered in England and Wales, whose registered address is Building 1, Chalfont Park, Gerrards Cross, Buckinghamshire, England, SL90BG, United Kingdom, company number 9605013.

 3. Scope – What Does This Policy Cover?

 4. Your Rights

 4.1.
-As a data subject, you have the following rights under the GDPR, which this Policy and Our use of personal data have been designed to uphold:
+As a data subject, you have the following rights under the Data Protection Regulations, which this Policy and Our use of personal data have been designed to uphold:

 4.1.1.
 The right to be informed about Our collection and use of personal data;

 4.1.2.
 The right of access to the personal data We hold about you (see section 12);